Introduction to FTIR Spectroscopy

 Far-IR Spectroscopy

-The Far Infrared region lies between 10 cm-1 and 700 cm-1.
+The Far-IR region lies between 10 cm-1 and 700 cm-1.
 The bonds that show in this region are 3+ atom functional groups, such as -C-C-C- bending, and lattice vibrations in crystalline materials.
 Since these are highly dependent on conformation or crystal structure, materials with the same chemical structure, but different crystal structures may be distinguished using Far-IR.
 There are two disadvantages to Far IR.
 Firstly, water absorbs strongly in this region making a purged or evacuated system absolutely necessary.
 Secondly, the intensity of these modes is weak, so sensitive detectors and high-powered sources are needed.

 FTIR Microscopy